Anonymous-BCFED/lilithsthrone-mod-infodumper/README.md

   * Plugins are identified uniquely by a Universally Unique Identifier (UUID).
 This ensures other plugins can test for their existence without getting broken by renames or forks.
   * Plugins can advertise that they *provide* certain things by providing by listing them as small `<tag>`s in `<providesTags>`.
   * Other plugins can delay loading until all of their `<requiredTags>` are satisfied by loaded mods.
+* No version data should be in the filename, to avoid having 30 different versions installed due to user overwrites.
 ## Plugin Class

 The `Plugin` class is your mod's entry point.
 When loaded, the plugin receives a call to `onStartup()`.
 Other signals are available simply by overriding the method in your `Plugin` class.